JosquinIMBERT/HoneyWalt_common/README.md

 This git repository contains utilities shared by different HoneyWalt projects

-- controller: an abstract class (ProtoController) for how a ProtoSocket controller should behave
+- controller: an abstract class (Controller) for how a ProtoSocket controller should behave
 - files: manipulate HoneyWalt files
 - logs: log messages in HoneyWalt
 - misc: Miscellaneous utilities